basho/basho_docs/content/riak/kv/2.0.2/using/reference/search.md

 In Erlang OTP, an "application" is a group of modules and Erlang processes which together perform a specific task.
 The word application is confusing because most people think of an application as an entire program such as Emacs or Photoshop.
-But Riak Search is just a sub-system in Riak itself.
-Erlang applications are often stand-alone, but Riak Search is more like an appendage of Riak.
+But Riak search is just a sub-system in Riak itself.
+Erlang applications are often stand-alone, but Riak search is more like an appendage of Riak.
 It requires other subsystems like Riak Core and KV, but also extends their functionality by providing search capabilities for KV data.

-The purpose of Riak Search is to bring more sophisticated and robust query and search support to Riak.
+The purpose of Riak search is to bring more sophisticated and robust query and search support to Riak.
 Many people consider Lucene and programs built on top of it, such as Solr, as the standard for open-source search.
 There are many successful applications built on Lucene/Solr, and it sets the standard for the feature set that developers and users expect.
 Meanwhile, Riak has a great story as a highly-available, distributed key/value store.
-Riak Search takes advantage of the fact that Riak already knows how to do the distributed bits, combining its feature set with that of Solr, taking advantage of the strengths of each.
+Riak search takes advantage of the fact that Riak already knows how to do the distributed bits, combining its feature set with that of Solr, taking advantage of the strengths of each.

-Riak Search is a mediator between Riak and Solr.
+Riak search is a mediator between Riak and Solr.
 There is nothing stopping a user from deploying these two programs separately, but this would leave the user responsible for the glue between them.
 That glue can be tricky to write.
 It requires dealing with monitoring, querying, indexing, and dissemination of information.

-Unlike Solr by itself, Riak Search knows how to do all of the following:
+Unlike Solr by itself, Riak search knows how to do all of the following:

 * Listen for changes in key/value (KV) data and to make the appropriate changes to indexes that live in Solr.
 It also knows how to take a user